-- Interest in and enthusiasm for connecting STEM with the public, in one or more of these four areas: Community-Engaged Teaching, Direct Service, Policy and Governance, and/or Social Entrepreneurship.
+- Interest in and enthusiasm for connecting STEM with the public

-- Completing the program in its entirety, from January 2022 –January 2023, including attending the Public Service in STEM course in Spring 2022, Relationships and Materials Development in STEM Public Service Summer 2022, Mentored Practicum in STEM Public Service Fall 2022.
+- Ability to complete the program in its entirety, from January 2024–January 2025 (including Public Service in STEM in spring 2024, Community Relationship and Materials Development in STEM Public Service in summer 2024, and Mentored Practicum in STEM Public Service in fall 2024)

-- Working with a community partner or organization to co-develop a practicum project related to the intersection of science and issues of public concern.
+- Ability to work with a community partner or organization to co-develop a practicum project related to the intersection of science and issues of public concern

-- Your major field of study is in a STEM field.
-This is broadly defined, please contact Dr. Courtier if you have any questions.
+- Your major field of study is in a STEM field (this is broadly defined; please contact Dr. Anna Courtier if you have any questions)